1.

 49.

 Woods, Kim.
-Making Renaissance art. vol. Renaissance art reconsidered (Yale University Press, in association with Open University, 2006).
+Making Renaissance Art. vol. Renaissance art reconsidered (Yale University Press, in association with Open University, New Haven, Conn, 2006).

 50.

-Richardson, Carol M. Locating Renaissance art. vol. Renaissance art reconsidered (Yale University Press, 2007).
+Richardson, Carol M. Locating Renaissance Art. vol. Renaissance art reconsidered (Yale University Press, New Haven, Conn, 2007).

 51.

 Woods, Kim, Richardson, Carol M., & Lymberopoulou, Angeliki.
-Viewing Renaissance art. vol. Renaissance art reconsidered (Yale University Press, in association with the Open University, 2007).
+Viewing Renaissance Art. vol. Renaissance art reconsidered (Yale University Press, in association with the Open University, New Haven, Conn, 2007).

 52.